luisriego/Matisse.front.React-TailAdmin/API_DOCUMENTATION.md

 ### `GET /api/v1/expenses/date-range/{year}/{month}`

 Retrieves a list of active expenses for a given month and year.
+The `type` field now returns a complete Expense Type Object.

 **Parameters:**